-Cremation offers many benefits, and raises several questions.
 One issue I often hear mentioned is what to do with the ashes once they are “home.”
 Surviving family members have the option of displaying a cremation urn in their home in order to feel close and connected to the deceased.
 This may have you wondering how to display an urn in your home.

-Deciding exactly where to put an urn at home so that it feels just right, however, requires some thought and planning.
+Deciding exactly where to put an urn at home so that it feels just right requires some thought and planning.
 In this blog, we offer advice for those interested in how to display an urn at home using feng shui as a guide.
 For those not akin to feng shui, we provide other planning tips on deciding where to place an urn.

 Can feng shui influence the placement of a cremation urn?

 Although feng shui has assumed a place of influence in our current American culture, it can be traced back several thousand years to its origin in China.
 The very first use of the practice was to bury deceased elders in a certain location, facing the “correct” direction so that future generations would prosper.
 Today, with the popularity of cremation on the rise, adaptations to feng shui can be incorporated when determining placement of a cremation urn.